Fees and Financial Assistance

 is completing coursework on campus or entirely via distance learning.

-For current rates, visit academic fees (tuition).
+For current rates, visit tuition and fees.

 - Financial Aid.
 Graduate students may be eligible for federal student loans, which offer lower interest rates and more flexible repayment